wxharry/wxharry/README.md

 ### Hi there 👋

-🌱 I’m currently learning Golang and kubernetes.
+🌱 I'm currently learning Git.

-🎓 I'm a graduate student at NYU.
+🎓 I'm a graduate student at NYU Courant.

+👯 I'm looking to collaborate on any awesome ideas.

 📫 How to reach me: xiaohanwu12@gmail.com

+🕛 I live in the Eastern Time Zone (EST: UTC-5)

 <!--
 **wxharry/wxharry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.